arjkashyap/MySQL-Cheat-Sheet/README.md

 # A Brief Introduction to SQL [[Part I]]

-SQL is a standard language for storing, manupulating, and retrieving data in relational database systems (RDMS).
+SQL is a standard language for storing, manipulating, and retrieving data in relational database systems (RDMS).
 Some examples of such RDMS are:

 - MySQL
 - Oracle